OmdenaAI/aswan-egypt-detecting-hate-nlp/src/tasks/task-1-data-pre-processing/overview/README.md

     The next task would be the Exploratory Data Analysis (EDA) of the clean datasets.
 Please refer to the readme.md file of the task2 for forthcoming references.

-# fFrom Task-leader and Co-leader
+# From Task-leader and Co-leader
 # Vishu Kalier and Caterina Bonan